kenylson23/lastortillas.cursor.2/replit.md

-# Las Tortilhas Restaurant Website
+# Las Tortillas Mexican Grill Website

 ## Overview

-Las Tortilhas is a full-stack web application for a Mexican restaurant located in Luanda, Angola.
+Las Tortillas Mexican Grill is a full-stack web application for a Mexican restaurant located in Luanda, Angola.
 The application features a modern, responsive frontend built with React and a RESTful API backend powered by Express.js.
 The system allows customers to browse the menu, make reservations, and submit contact inquiries.

 ## System Architecture